tytydraco/yessleep/out/Van_Winkles_Nursing_Home.md

 Miss Judith leans over my bed and rubs her towel against my eyes, drying up the tears before they can drip down my cheeks.
 “I’m so sorry.
 But you mustn’t worry about them now.
 You’re starving, aren’t you?
 Just a minute, and I’ll fill you up.”
 Miss Judith swoops in and plants a kiss on my forehead.
 So cold, so soft.
 I look into her beautiful, blue eyes, and find them trembling with warmth and love and pity.
 She slips away, then pauses just before clicking the door shut.
 “Welcome to Van Winkle’s Nursing Home, Mr. Irving.”

 Mr. Irving is my father.
 I’m Will, just Will.
 I run my thick, wrinkled fingers down my chest.
-My skin is too long for my body, and it feels heavy like rubber.
+My skin is too long for my body, and even though I feel so sweaty it is bone dry to touch.
 I need a mirror.

 I groan as I roll onto my side.
 I wince.
 A dozen, sharp cracks ring out from my spine.

 The royal blue window shades are shuttered tight.
 An IV stand towers over me, its bag filled with a viscous, white syrup.
 I trace it as it flows down through the tube and beneath my sheets.
-I lift my arm – the needle is plugged in, but I can hardly feel it.
+I lift my heavy, heavy arm; the needle is plugged in, but I can hardly feel it.
 I leave it be.

 A small, white table stands by the bed.
 On its surface is a glass vase and a single, fake flower.
 I shift towards the edge of the mattress.
 In the rounded face of the glass I see myself, distorted.
 My bald skull, my sparse, gray brow, my drooping cheeks, all stretched like putty in my reflection.
 “Oh… oh my god.”